EJOOSTEROP/mimosa/README.md

 ### API Keys

-Ensure the following secrets are specified in environment variables exist (or use .env file):
+Ensure the following sensitive information is securely stored in environment variables or within a .env file:

-- To access the [GIE Gas Inventory][GIEAPI-url] REST API an API key is required.
-Create a free and immediate [GIE account][GIEAccount-url] to obtain the key.
-Expose it in the folling env variable:
+- To access the [GIE Gas Inventory][GIEAPI-url] REST API, an API key is necessary.
+Quickly obtain your API key by signing up for a free [GIE account][GIEAccount-url].
+Once acquired, expose it using the following environment variable:

   - ENV_GIE_XKEY = "YOUR-API-KEY"
-- The [service token][motherduck-token-url] and database name used for MotherDuck:
+- For [MotherDuck][motherduck-url], you'll need the [service token][motherduck-token-url] and the database name.
+Set up the following environment variables to establish the connection:

   - DESTINATION__MOTHERDUCK__CREDENTIALS = "md:///YOUR-DATABASE-NAME?token=YOUR-SERVICE-TOKEN"
-  - Note that the [MotherDuck][motherduck-url] page uses a different format.
-The above format is required for [dlt][dlthub-url].
+  - Please note that the [MotherDuck][motherduck-url] page utilizes a different format, whereas the above format is specifically required for [dlt][dlthub-url].

 <p align="right">(<a href="#readme-top">back to top</a>)</p>